-The audited fiscal year 2011 financial statement information has been included in this report.
-Accordingly, fiscal year 2012 data is estimated and the fiscal year 2013 budget has been included for the General Fund.
+The audited fiscal year 2011 financial statements have been included in this report.
+Because Fiscal Year 2012 data is preliminary, only budgets have been included.

 The County records its transactions under various funds in conformity with GAAP as discussed under "BUDGET AND ACCOUNTING - Fund Structure".
 The largest of these funds is the General Fund, from which all general expenses of County government are paid and to which taxes and other revenues not specifically directed by law to be deposited in special funds, are deposited.
 In addition to the General Fund, several special revenue funds receive revenues from particular sources for specific purposes, all as prescribed by law.